-These are just 5 of the common mistakes new landlords make when renting out their first property.
-If you have a property or are in the process of securing one, I highly recommend you spend some time creating an action plan to address the 5 before mentions mistakes so that you do not make them as well.
+These are just five of the common rental property mistakes new landlords make when renting out their first property.
+If you have a property or are in the process of securing one, I highly recommend you spend some time creating an action plan to address the five before mentions mistakes so that you do not make them as well.
 This will surely make your first property experience a lot more pleasurable and make it easier when it’s time to expand and secure more properties!

 I hope you found this article helpful and impactful!

 Be sure to share with a friend and leave a comment below!